 Access to nutritious, wholesome food is a basic necessity towards a healthy constitution.
 While many of us are blessed to enjoy the daily nourishment of food, the onset of the COVID-19 pandemic has upended this basic necessity for millions of people.
 Nearly, 14% of the total population in India is hungry every day.
 Needless to say, this pandemic called hunger has been plaguing the world for many generations now.
 To combat this food emergency, SBI Capital Private Limited joined hands with Annamrita Foundation, under Project Satvik, to sponsor meals as breakfast, lunch, tea, dinner for the month of May.
 SBI Capital is a subsidiary of the State Bank of India that primarily deals with investment banking.

-Under this brilliant collaboration, SBI Capital have supported Gap Funding for 27,000 meals in Aurangabad.
+Under this brilliant corporate ngo partnerships, SBI Capital have supported Gap Funding for 27,000 meals in Aurangabad.
 Along with the highly nutritious meals composed of dal, rice, vegetables and roti, seasonal nutritional delights and desserts like aamras and sheera were also served to COVID care centre patients, frontline workers, doctors and staff working for covid care centre of municipal corporation Aurangabad.

 This hunger crisis has been elevated further in the smaller districts and rural areas of the country, like Aurangabad, where managing the rising number of cases and providing essentials has become quite the challenge for the administration.
 The district of Aurangabad has a grim history of tackling the hunger crisis.
 Due to state restrictions, various restaurants and food chains in the area shut down, leaving people to fend for themselves.